defiprime/defiprime1/collections/_posts/2019-08-12-DAO-Accounting.md

 category: blog
 featured-image: /images/blog/dao-og.png
 quote: /images/blog/dao-quote.png
-intro: 'We’ll analyze various DeFi products from a US GAAP accounting perspective and end with a rumination on what they mean for the Ethereum economy as a whole.'
+intro: "We’ll analyze various DeFi products from a US GAAP accounting perspective and end with a rumination on what they mean for the Ethereum economy as a whole."
 author: knab
-tags: ['DeFi Guides', 'DeFi Accounting']
+tags: ["DeFi Guides", "DeFi Accounting"]
 ---

 <div style="text-align: right">
 <p>DeFi Accounting Series:
 <br>